 An urban intervention fostering a distant gathering in response to Covid-19 and the required distancing measures.
 It is rooted in a contextual exploration of material, cultivating the local and natural resources in the form of compressed earth.
-A raw yet abstract expression of the contextual material is displayed in the form of a series of monolithic seats and surfaces.
+A raw yet abstract expression of the contextual material was displayed in the form of a series of monolithic seats and surfaces.

 The materials used include soil, sand and clay.
 As well as wood to build the formwork in which it is compressed into form.
-The installation is designed to be a sustainable work that can live on as public seating in d3 or elsewhere, not a temporary installation that would result in construction waste and disposed materials.
+The installation was designed to be a sustainable work that can live on as public seating in d3 or elsewhere, not a temporary installation that would result in construction waste and disposed materials.

 For better web experience, please use the website in portrait mode